 Surrogates may not accurately predict what treatment the patient would want.
 As an example, a systematic review of 16 studies involving 2595 surrogate-patient pairs found that surrogates predicted preferences with a 68 percent accuracy and that neither patient designation of the surrogate nor prior discussion of preferences improved accuracy .
 Nonetheless, use of surrogates is the best available approach to decision-making in the presence of patient incapacity.

 Legal issues surrounding surrogate decision makers are addressed in detail separately.
-(See "Legal aspects in palliative and end of life care", section on 'Surrogate decision makers'.)
+(See "Legal aspects in palliative and end of life care in the United States", section on 'Surrogate decision makers'.)